helmutbuhler/odrive_milana/README.md

 ```
 sudo python3 ../tools/odrivetool
 ```
+If you are on Windows, omit the sudo.
 If you get python package errors, try installing them by executing this:
 ```
 pip3 install PyYAML Jinja2 jsonschema requests pyusb intelhex appdirs ipython pyserial
 ```